 Bill Berlinghoff is uniquely qualified to tell this story.
 His great-aunt Emma Berlinghoff was Mrs. William Morris.
 His grandfather Henry’s Young American Band was the first act the William Morris Agency ever booked, and “Uncle Henry,” as he came to be known, was a senior officer of the Agency for many years.
 You’ll learn more than you’ll find on Wikipedia, and get an up-close look at some rare memorabilia from the heyday of live variety entertainment.

-The Other William Morris is a one-hour, PowerPoint-assisted talk with a display of rare books, pictures, news clippings, and other items from 1900-1950.
+William Morris & Vaudeville is a one-hour, PowerPoint-assisted talk with a display of rare books, pictures, news clippings, and other items from 1900-1950.
 It is particularly suitable for community library programs and civic groups.

 “This is a fascinating presentation, made even more interesting by Bill's personal relationship with the agency.
 It would be especially intriguing for anyone interested in the story of the American theater in general, or in vaudeville in particular.”

 Shiretown Bookers, Farmington, ME